Note: This page contains links to Amazon that earn me a small commission from qualifying purchases at no additional cost to you.

 So let’s start with the shoe that I like best considering all the pros and cons.
 The Shimano GR7 may not be much of a looker compared to the Free Rider Pro but it has a few advantages the Pro doesn’t offer.
 It’s a great all-around shoe that’s suitable for all kinds of riding.

-Mellow trails, cross country or gnarly trails, these shoes won’t let you down.
+Mellow trails, cross country, or gnarly trails, these shoes won’t let you down.
 They feel great out of the box and offer enough support in case you need to hike.
-They offer superb grip, stiff sole, toe protection and allow your feet to breath because of perforations.
+They offer superb grip, stiff sole, toe protection and allow your feet to breathe because of perforations.

 Like I mentioned the shoe has a Michelin rubber outsole which has two different patterns which are perfect for biking and hiking.
 They aren’t as grippy as the Free Rider Pro but that isn’t a bad thing at all.
 Too sticky can also make it harder to correct your foot position on your pedals at the last moment.
 This sole offers the perfect balance between grip and being able to correct your stance if you land in an awkward position.